All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

-Here in this poem, we find major poetic devices as simile and metaphor.
+Here in this poem, we find major poetic devices such as simile and metaphor.
 The poet has used these poetic devices a lot.
-The examples of simile and metaphor of this poem are as follows:
+The examples of simile and metaphor in this poem are as follows:

-b) “And all the men and women merely players” - Metaphor
+b) “And all the men and women are merely players". - Metaphor

-c) “And shining morning face, creeping like snail” - Simile
+c) "And a shining morning face, creeping like a snail". - Simile

 e) “Seeking the bubble reputation” - Metaphor

-g) “and his big manly voice, turning again toward childish treble” - Metaphor
+g) “and his big manly voice, turning again towards childish reble". - Metaphor

 e.
 Which style does the poet use to express his emotions about how he thinks that the world is a stage and all the people living in it are mere players?